Sanyam-oss/Sanyam-oss/README.md

-- 👋 Hi, I’m @Sanyam-oss
+- 👋 Hi, I’m @Sanyam-oss, I'm second year undergrad at IIITD (3 I's).
-- 👀 I’m interested in competitive programming, data structures and Algorithm and AI.
+- 👀 I’m interested in Competitive programming and Machine Learning.
-- 🌱 I’m currently learning web development and will like to collaborate for cool project ideas.
+- 🌱 I’m also currently learning web development and will like to contribute to some cool project ideas.
-- 📫 To reach me mail at sanyam20116@iiitd.ac.in
+- 📫 To reach me, mail at sanyam20116@iiitd.ac.in

 <!---
 Sanyam-oss/Sanyam-oss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.